ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 * The various output options: `--gbz`, `--gfa`, `--giraffe`, `--vcf` which are explained in detail below.

 Reducing `--consCores` will allow more chromosomes to be aligned at once, requiring more memory.
 VCF export for very large graphs will take a long time unless `--indexCores` is set high, but `--indexCores` should still be at least 1 lower than all cores available to allow some parallelism.

+**While many Minigraph-Cactus parameters' default values were tuned on high-quality human assemblies from the HPRC where ample benchmarking data was available, we believe they will be suitable for other datasets and species, so long as the contigs can be mapped with [minigraph](https://github.com/lh3/minigraph).
+By default, [small contigs are filtered out](https://github.com/ComparativeGenomicsToolkit/cactus/blob/v2.4.4/src/cactus/cactus_progressive_config.xml#L319-L335) during chromosome assignment using more stringent thresholds.
+This might lead to a surprisingly low sensitivity on small, fragmented, diverse assemblies or difficult-to-assemble regions.
+Users wishing to *keep* these contigs in their graph can use the following option:

+* `--permissiveContigFilter`

+The application and impact of this option is demonstrated in the explanation of the Yeast pangenome example below.

 **Important** The reference genome assembly must be chromosome scale.
 If your reference assembly also consists of many small fragments (ex GRCh38) then you must use the `--refContigs` option to specify the chromosomes.
 Ex for GRCh38 `--refContigs $(for i in `seq 22`; do echo chr$i; done ; echo "chrX chrY chrM")`.
 If you want to include the remaining reference contig fragments in your graph, add the `--otherContig chrOther` option.